Microsoft Stream FAQ

 Can I do live streaming from Microsoft Stream?

-Yes, you can now create live events across Microsoft Stream and Microsoft 365.
-Check out the documentation to learn more
+Yes, you can create live events across Microsoft Stream and Microsoft 365.
+For more information, see Live event overview.

 What languages does Microsoft Stream support?

-See the Localize Microsoft Stream topic for the list of supported languages.
+See Localize Microsoft Stream for the list of supported languages.

 Can closed captions automatically be generated for uploaded videos?